IHristos/Sara_Mara_Bot/README.md

 # Sara_Mara_Bot
 Discord Bot

 This <b>README</b> file will guide you through installing the necessary packages and dependencies, so you can successfully run the index.js file and operate your Bot on your Discord Server.
+The Bot will be able to play audio from YouTube.

 1. If you don't have the Node.js installed on your computer, then download and install Node.js.